elugens/hello-javascript/docs/browser-related-questions/browser-document/walking-the-dom-tree.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> In the DOM, null represents the absence of a node in a specific location or context.
+It is commonly used to indicate a missing or invalid object reference.
+</div><br />
-  <div><strong>Interview Response:</strong> The null value in the DOM implies "doesn't exist" or "no such node".
+  <div><strong>Technical Response:</strong> The null value in the DOM implies "doesn't exist" or "no such node".
 A script can't access an element that doesn't exist when it runs.
 If we include a script within &#8249;head&#8250;, document.body is inaccessible since the browser has not yet read it.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />